RFritzsche/rfritzsche.github.io/_pages/about.md

 I am mainly interested in syntax and the syntax-morphology interface but sometimes also in phonology.
 More specifically:

+- Anti-locality and agreement
-- (Non-canonical) Agreement
+- (Non-canonical) Agreement and syntactic microvariation
-- Syntactic microvariation
 - Interactions between movement and agreement
-- Anti-Locality and anti-local agreement
 - Welsh Syntax
 - Syntax of Nakh-Daghestanian languages
 - Tone